 Profits on the sale of shares held in carrying on a business of share trading are included as ordinary income rather than as capital gains.
-For more information, see the fact sheet Carrying on a business of share trading.
+For more information, see the fact sheet Carrying on a business of share trading available only on our website.